twolfson/twolfson.com/articles/learning-to-forget.md

 - Always write practical comments inline
     - Writing lots of open source that you re-read later helps you get better at this
 - Always write documentation and use it immediately after
-    - Getting familiar with your repo is very painful if you can't remember why decisions were made or what a given API receives
+    - Getting familiar with your repo is very painful if you can't remember anything about it (e.g. reasoning, signatures)
         - Communicating with your future self is just as practical as communicating with future developers

 ### Taking a break in Japan